 - The carbon in biosolids is a food source for soil microbial life, which helps build and maintain healthy soils.

 - Soil can hold on to more plant nutrients after biosolids application.

 - Soils that receive biosolids can sequester larger amounts of carbon, which helps address climate change.

 If you would like to learn more about how SFPUC biosolids are used as a fertilizer and why, visit the Bay Area Biosolids Coalition website.

 The biosolids created in our programs are used by California ranchers to fertilize and improve fields that grow oats, wheat, triticale, rye, sudan grass, and other pasture crops used for livestock feed.
 When farmers use biosolids, it benefits everyone because they are reducing water use, pulling CO2 out of the atmosphere, and improving California’s farm soils.

 While soil may not seem like an important resource at first, it is the source of nearly all our food.
 Severe degradation of soils can lead to catastrophic environmental disasters like the Dust Bowl.
 SFPUC Biosolids are strengthening California’s soils at a time when drought and rising temperatures are putting increased strain on their productivity and health.

 Farmers like to use biosolids because of all these important benefits.
-You can see in the picture below the difference in a field between where biosolids have and have not been used.
+You can see in the pictures below the difference in two adjacent fields, one where biosolids have been used and one where they have not been used.
+The fields are not divided by a fence and are grazed at the same time.
+The picture of the two different fields was taken on the same day.
+A field between where biosolids have and have not been used.